You may feel like you don't fit in. Or you're different. Not good enough. Insecure.

 Below are a few ways you can nourish your spirit to find inner peace and stay authentic:

 - Try to meditate daily, even if for a short time.
-Practicing meditation and mindfulness is where peace can be found — in the present moment
+Practicing meditation and mindfulness is where peace can be found — in the present moment.
+Burn incense to enhance your meditation practice.

 - Laugh often.
 Don’t take yourself too seriously — laughing helps your spirit soar and reminds you that no matter what, every moment holds hope and possibility